MrPocketMonsters/pykata/src/README.md

 ### Main Application (`api/main.py`)

-The FastAPI application entrypoint that configures global exception handlers and defines API endpoints.
+The FastAPI application entrypoint that configures global exception handlers and defines API endpoints including health checks.

 **How It Works:**

-The application bootstraps by registering global exception handlers for consistent error responses across all endpoints:
+The application bootstraps by registering global exception handlers for consistent error responses across all endpoints.

 **Registered Handlers:**